Dynamic Response of an Electron Gas: Towards the Exact Exchange-Correlation Kernel

 with $m$ the electron mass, $\mu$ the chemical potential, and $e$ the electron charge.
 We use the inverse Fermi momentum, $1/k_F$, and Fermi energy, $\varepsilon_F = k_F^2/2m$, as units of length and energy, respectively; the definition of the Coulomb parameter $r_s$ in terms of the particle number density, $\rho = k_F^3/3\pi^2$, and Bohr radius, $a_B=1/me^2$, is standard: $4\pi r_s^3/3 = 1/ \rho a_B^3$.

 The starting point for all considerations is connected Feynman diagrams for a system of interacting fermions written in the momentum-frequency representation.
 To account for correlations, an expansion is performed in terms of renormalized single particle propagators and screened effective interactions~\cite{Chen2019,ShiftAct} and contributions from all diagrams up to some maximum expansion order $N$ are computed.
 In this work we focus on the charge response and compute the polarization function $\Pi({\bf Q},\Omega,T)$.
 The dielectric function, $\epsilon({\bf Q},\Omega,T)$, is related to $\Pi$ in the standard way, $\epsilon = 1 - V_0 \Pi$, where $V_0=4\pi e^2/Q^2$ is the bare Coulomb interaction and $\Omega$ is real frequency.
 Instead of computing $\Pi$ in the Matsubara representation and then applying NAC, the AMI technique \cite{LeBlanc2019,LeBlanc2020a} symbolically generates \textit{analytic} expressions for sums over all internal Matsubara frequencies ($\omega_s=2 \pi T (s+1/2)$ for fermions and $2 \pi T s$ for bosons) and performs the ``Wick rotation" of external frequency from imaginary to real frequency axis analytically by simply substituting $i\Omega_s$ with $\Omega + i \eta$ (for more details see Note II in the Supplemental material \cite{SM}).
 This protocol works at finite temperature and eliminates all problems associated with NAC.
+It utilizes expressions that are analytic functions of temperature and thus any temperature is potentially accessible.

 The ability to account for the high-order Feynman diagrams is important for estimating the accuracy of calculation, and in the Coulomb system this is only possible by incorporating screening into a new non-interacting action $S_0$ using shifted and homotopic action tools \cite{ShiftAct,homotopy}.
 The idea is to rewrite the system's action identically as $S=S_0+\Delta S$, with $\Delta S$ composed of interactions and the so-called ``counter-terms'' that partially or completely compensate contributions from diagrams generated by interactions.
 Our choice is to replace the Coulomb interaction $V_0$ with the Yukawa one, $Y=4 \pi e^2/(q^2 + \kappa^2)$, where $\kappa$ is some screening momentum.
 To understand how compensation for an arbitrary $\kappa$ works, consider an effective Coulomb potential, $U = V_0/[1-V_0\Pi]$, and rewrite it identically as $U \equiv Y/[1-Y(\Pi + \kappa^2/4 \pi e^2)]$.
 Thus, if the bare Coulomb potential $V_0(q)$ is replaced with $Y(q)$, then the diagrammatic expansion in powers of $Y$ should be augmented with the ``polarization'' counter-term $\kappa^2/4 \pi e^2$.
 The value of $\kappa$ can be optimized order-by-order for faster convergence \cite{Chen2019}.
 For dynamic properties one should also pay attention to causality \cite{TTKP2021}.
 In this work we chose $\kappa$=1 from a broad extremum of the static charge polarization, $\Pi(q=0,\omega=0,\kappa)$, where it remains nearly constant (for more details see Ref.~\cite{Chen2019}).